 10 Healthy Brown Bag Lunch Ideas

-Brown bag lunches are not just for kids, try these 10 workday meals that help save you time, money and calories.
+Brown bag lunches aren't just for kids: these meals help save time, money & calories

 While you are packing lunches for your kids, why not pack one for yourself?

 Taking a healthy lunch to work (along with making your own coffee in the morning) is a surefire way to trim your budget.
 Most people think nothing of spending $10 or more for lunch, but over the course of a month – or a year – the expense can really add up.
 Increase your savings by bringing coffee in a to-go mug from home instead of stopping at your favorite coffee shop.